Director of Youth and Family Services

-Dr. Brandt specializes in the treatment of anxiety, trauma, and related disorders from a cognitive-behavioral therapy (CBT) perspective.
+Dr. Brandt specializes in the treatment of anxiety, OCD, and related disorders from a cognitive-behavioral therapy (CBT) perspective informed by developmental and multicultural theories.

-She has training in Exposure and Response Prevention (ERP), Trauma-Focused Cognitive Behavioral Therapy (TF-CBT), Acceptance & Commitment Therapy (ACT)/mindfulness-based therapies, Cognitive Behavioral Intervention for Tics (CBITS), Families OverComing Under Stress (FOCUS), and Adoption-Specific Prevention Treatment (ADAPT).
-Dr. Brandt is also a certified therapist and trainer in Parent-Child Interaction Therapy (PCIT).
+She has had specialized training in Exposure and Response Prevention (ERP), Trauma-Focused Cognitive Behavioral Therapy (TF-CBT), Acceptance & Commitment Therapy (ACT)/mindfulness-based therapies, and Cognitive Behavioral Intervention for Tics (CBITS).
+Dr. Brandt is also a certified therapist and trainer in Parent-Child Interaction Therapy (PCIT), and is working towards certification in the adaptation for Toddlers (PCIT-T).

-Dr. Brandt received her PhD in Clinical Psychology from Central Michigan University and completed her pre-doctoral clinical internship and postdoctoral fellowship at the UCLA David Geffen School of Medicine Semel Institute for Neuroscience and Human Behavior and Mattel Children’s Hospital Department of Pediatrics.
+Dr. Brandt received her PhD in Clinical Psychology from Central Michigan University and completed her pre-doctoral clinical internship and postdoctoral fellowship at the UCLA David Geffen School of Medicine Semel Institute for Neuroscience and Human Behavior and Mattel Children’s Hospital.

 Please call or email us today.
 We look forward to setting up your consultation